IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 # Preface

-As we move into 2018 it was time to take steps into making the ITC experience more seamless for all parties involved.
+As we moved into 2018 it was time to take steps into making the ITC experience more seamless for all parties involved.
 This means taking stock of what has come before - our victories and our failure and making a plan for the future.
 This invariably means that how things work from now on is going to be different and hopefully this will be to the benefit of all members of the community.

 It’ll negate the need for having one person making all the big decisions or having all of the responsibility.
 It’ll be more firm on who and what we allow on ITC.
 The internet is a big place, and we want to curate ITC into something that we can be proud of.
 A community of people who want to help build up and not tear down but in order to plant the seeds of that spirit there need to be some things to facilitate that change.